yhu4592/ITM-444-Cloud-Computing-Technologies/itmo-444/week-07/questions.md

 6. What are the services that a four-tier architecture provides in the first tier?

+In a four-tier architecture, the frontend handles all cookie processing, compression, encryption, and sessopn pipelinig, where multiple HTTP requests are handled in the same TCP connection.

 7. What does a reverse proxy do?
 When is it needed?